hatedabamboo/notes.hatedabamboo.me/docs/_posts/2023-12-24-servers-first-aid-kit.md

-Apart from pressing buttons you can actually configure the interface [however you like](https://www.redhat.com/sysadmin/customize-top-command), but I wouldn't bother as now it's hundreds and thousands of servers under our command and we don't spend as much time as we used to anyway.
+Apart from pressing buttons you can actually configure the interface [however you like](https://www.redhat.com/sysadmin/customize-top-command), but I wouldn't bother as nowdays it's hundreds and thousands of servers under our command and we don't spend as much time as we used to anyway.

 ## Memory much?